lenewsad/IntuneEDU/IntuneEDU/how-to/settings/what-are-settings.md

 Subgroup settings overrule their parent group settings.
 For example, if a device belongs to the **All Students** group which has **Camera** set to **Not configured** and also belongs to the **Kindergarten** subgroup which has **Camera** set to **Block**, then the camera on devices in the **Kindergarten** group will be turned off.

-## Manage settings in Express setup
+## Manage settings in Express Configuration

 Use the following steps to manage simplified list of settings in Intune for Education:
 1. In the [Intune for Education](https://manage.windowsazure.com) console, click **Launch Express Configuration**.
 Review the **Welcome** page and click **Get started**.